2 men and 3 women smiling

 The Value of Language Testing

-Language testing is a valuable tool both in language-learning contexts and in professional ones.
+Language testing is a valuable tool both in language-learning and professional contexts.
 Language tests can define where a student is in their current knowledge and reveal the path forward to greater proficiency.
 Professionals can use language testing to determine whether their skill set meets the criteria of a job or whether they need further training.
-At the same time, employers can certify their employees’ and new hires’ levels of language proficiency and ensure that they are able to successfully complete the tasks required of them without creating risk for the organization.
+At the same time, employers can certify their employees’ and new hires’ levels of language proficiency and ensure that they can successfully complete the required tasks without creating risk for the organization.

 Why Offering Multilingual Services Makes Sense

-Accredited ACTFL Language Assessments From Language Testing International (LTI)
+Accredited ACTFL Language Assessments From Language Testing International®

 Since 1967, ACTFL has been a leader in language proficiency testing.
 ACTFL assessments are used in over 60 countries and test language ability in more than 120 languages.